VodLM/vod/README.md

 | vod_tools       | A collection of easy-to-use tools                     |    ✅    |
 | vod_workflows   | Main recipes (training, benchmarking, indexing, etc.) |   ⚠️     |

-> **Note**: The code for VOD gradient and sampling methods currently lives at [VodLM/vod-gradients](https://github.com/VodLM/vod-gradients).
+> **Note** The code for VOD gradient and sampling methods currently lives at [VodLM/vod-gradients](https://github.com/VodLM/vod-gradients).
 The project is still under development and will be integrated into this repo in the next month.

 ## Installation 📦